-Methods
+2. Methods

-Surveys have been conducted annually between 2018-2020.
-Each survey is completed in one day usually between October and November at low water spring tides.
-The surveys occurred in November 2018, October 2019, and earlier in August 2020 due to the uncertainty in timings around the Covid Pandemic.
+Surveys have been conducted annually between 2018-2020, and every two years since.
+Each survey is completed in one day at low water spring tides.
+The surveys occurred in 2018 and 2019 occurred in November and October, respectively, whereas in 2020 and 2022 the surveys were conducted in August.
+In 2020 the earlier timing of the surveys was due to the uncertainty in timings around the Covid Pandemic, whereas in 2022 August was chosen due to the timings of other molluscan surveys throughout the year.
 The survey covers the following areas of the Teign estuary: The Salty (east of Shaldon bridge), a small area upstream of Shaldon bridge, and six stations at Polly Steps (at the north end of Shaldon bridge).
 The same survey stations (that are approximately 73.3 m x 73.3 m apart) are sampled each year, although in 2018 the survey stations covering The Salty were approximately 115 m x 115 m apart (Figure 4).
 The six stations at Polly Steps were added to the survey in 2019 (Figure 4).
 The survey area was selected over the area historically known to contain cockles and where harvesting has been observed.